A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Discussion

-Considering the learning activities model (Section~\ref{sec:learning_activity}) proposed by \cite{fuller2007developing} and extended by \cite{oliveira2020}, the analyzed studies required participants to \textsf{Inspect}, \textsf{Trace}, \textsf{Present}, \textsf{Memorize}, \textsf{Relate}, or \textsf{Giving an opinion}.
-This means that no study required the participants to apply the knowledge obtained from understanding the program, e.g., by implementing a new feature or fixing a bug.
-More generally, these studies focus on ``lower'' cognitive skills according to the model of \cite{fuller2007developing}.
-Program comprehension aims to support other activities such as performing maintenance, fixing bugs, writing tests, etc. The absence of studies requiring participants to conduct these activities points to a possible direction for future work.
+The learning activities involved in the analyzed studies (\autoref{sec:learning_activity}) required participants to \numberToBeChecked{\textsf{Memorize}, \textsf{Inspect}, \textsf{Trace}, \textsf{Present}, and \textsf{Relate}, plus the task of \textsf{Giving an opinion}}.
+The learning activities were modeled in two semi-independent dimensions by~\cite{fuller2007developing} and extended by~\cite{oliveira2020}.
+Each dimension defines hierarchical linear levels where a deeper level requires the competencies from the previous ones.
+This means that some activities require more competencies than others.
+The majority of the comparisons of formatting element levels we found in the literature were based on the \textsf{Giving an opinion} task, which is not modeled because it is not a learning activity. \textsf{Trace} is the most used learning activity, but it does not even require an intermediate level of competencies.
+The activity used in the analyzed studies that requires more competencies is \textsf{Relate}, which was used for only one formatting element evaluation.
+More generally, the analyzed studies focused on ``lower'' cognitive skills according to the model of \cite{fuller2007developing}, emphasizing their \textbf{narrow scope}.
+Program comprehension aims to support other activities such as performing maintenance, fixing bugs, and writing tests.
+The absence of studies requiring participants to conduct these activities points to a possible direction for future work.

+Since our ultimate goal is to create a coding style guide based on empirical evidence, an analysis of the programming languages used in the experiments of the primary studies included in our review is necessary. \numberToBeChecked{Five} studies used the Java language~\citep{sampaio2016,Siegmund2017,Santos2018,Bauer2019,langhout2021}.
+Another \numberToBeChecked{five} studies used the Pascal language~\citep{Love1977,Miara1983,Sykes1983,Arab1992,Furman2002}. \numberToBeChecked{Two} more targeted the C or C++ languages~\citep{Gopstein2017,Medeiros2019}.
+The paper by~\cite{Oman1990} used the languages C and Pascal, and the paper by~\cite{Binkley2013} used the languages C and Java. \cite{Sharif2010} did not specify a programming language.
+This characteristic of the studies makes it impossible to generalize the results of our study and emphasizes that very few languages have been targeted by previous work.
+For example, none of these studies examined a scripting language, such as Python or JavaScript, a functional programming language, e.g., Haskell or Elixir, or even more contemporary multiparadigm languages that receive strong influence from functional languages, e.g., Kotlin or Swift.